Dermcare Malaseb Medicated Shampoo is registered to treat Seborrhoeic Dermatitis and is an aid in the treatment of Dermatophytosis in pets.

 - Removes allergens such as pollens, which can be present on the coat or skin, causing irritation.

-How often should I apply Malaseb?
+How often should I use Dermcare Malaseb on my pet?

 In the case of Seborrhoeic Dermatitis, Malaseb should be used twice weekly when the infection is active.
 Once the infection has resolved, it can be used weekly as a maintenance shampoo and preventative.